Stolz/Assets/README.md

 		...
 		'Stolz\Assets\ManagerServiceProvider'

-There is no need to add the Facade, the package will add it for you.
+There is no need to add the Facade, the package will bind it to the IoC for you.

 <a id="usage"></a>
 ## Usage